-The undergraduate program in Indonesian comprises coursework designed to build students' knowledge and skills in understanding and analysing Indonesian language and society.
+The undergraduate program in Indonesian Studies comprises coursework designed to build students' knowledge and skills in understanding and analysing Indonesian language and society.

 Indonesian language subjects are organised in a progressive sequence (of units) from Indonesian 1 through to Indonesian 6, with 4 additional advanced units.
-Entry points are determined by the student’s background in the language, placement testing, prerequisites, or at the discretion of the Indonesian program.
+Entry points are determined by the student’s background in the language, placement testing, prerequisites, or at the discretion of the Indonesian Studies program.
 Students normally progress through the subjects in consecutive order.
-Mid-year entry is also possible, subject to appropriate prior experience and approval from the convenor of the Indonesian program.
+Mid-year entry is also possible, subject to appropriate prior experience and approval from the convenor of the Indonesian Studies program.

 Students who complete a major in Indonesian should:

 - Gain an in-depth knowledge of Indonesian language, culture and society, relative to their entry level

 - Develop a capacity to combine knowledge of the Indonesian language with Southeast Asian area studies and one or more disciplines.

 - Acquire effective oral and written communication skills and develop the research and inquiry skills to examine complex issues from multiple disciplinary perspectives.

 - Gain knowledge of the social and cultural diversity of the Southeast Asian region and develop the skills to work with people from diverse linguistic and cultural backgrounds.